-The original 2016/17 expenditure budget was £5.40m and income was estimated at £5.07m (both figures include £1.37m for externally-funded projects).
-The budget would be balanced by taking £83,000 from the Revenue Support Reserve and £245,000 from other Earmarked Reserves.
+The original 2017/18 expenditure budget was $\pounds$ 5.4m and income was estimated at $\pounds$ 4.9m (both figures include $\pounds$ 1.1m for externally-funded projects).
+The budget would be balanced by taking $\pounds$ 70,000 from the Revenue Support Reserve and $\pounds$ 417,000 from other Earmarked Reserves.

-The actual results for the year are shown in the table below and the variances are then explained further in the text below:
+The actual results for the year are shown in the table below and the variances are then explained further in the text below it:

 Budgeted Actual Variance

 £000 £000 £000

-Expenditure 5,403 4,822 (581)
+Expenditure 5,407 5,391 (16)

-Income (5,075) (4,700) 375
+Income (4,920) (4,963) (43)

-Amount required from Reserves (328) (122) 206
+Amount required from Reserves (487) (428) 59

 TOTAL 0 0 0

-Of the expenditure variance, most relates to the externally-funded projects whereby funds do not have to be spent within a specific financial year but over the lifetime of the project, therefore the budgeted and actual amounts are less important.
-There was also a variance within the ICT budget whereby delivery of some capital works (staff computer replacement and new website software) has been delayed until 2017/18.
+Of the expenditure variance, there was a significant 'underspend' relating to the externally-funded projects whereby funds do not have to be spent within a specific financial year but over the lifetime of the project, therefore the budgeted and actual amounts are less important.
+This variance was mostly netted off by a provision for increased rental costs for the Authority offices, a provision for legal costs and also higher than expected costs for our Local Plan.

-Of the income variance, almost all of it relates again to the externally-funded projects (as less was spent in the year then less was claimed from the various funding bodies).
+Of the income variance, again there was a significant variance relating to the externallyfunded projects (as less was spent in the year then less was claimed from the various funding bodies).